Refined topological recursion revisited -- properties and conjectures: Introduction

 \section{Introduction}

 The purpose of the present paper is two-fold.
-One is to introduce the notion of the hyperelliptic refined topological recursion for any (possibly singular) hyperelliptic curve, generalising the work of Kidwai and the author which only considers a special class of genus-zero curves \cite{KO22}, and also improving the Chekhov-Eynard refined formula proposed in \cite{CE06}.
+One is to introduce the notion of the hyperelliptic refined topological recursion for any (possibly singular) hyperelliptic curve, generalising the work of Kidwai and the author which only considers a special class of genus-zero curves \cite{KO22}, and also clarifying subtleties that are not addressed in the Chekhov-Eynard proposal \cite{CE06}.
 In the process, we uncover a fundamental geometric structure underlying the hyperelliptic refined topological recursion which we call hyperelliptic refined loop equations.
 The other purpose is to define a new recursion valid in the so-called Nekrasov-Shatashivili limit and prove existence of the corresponding quantum curve.
-Some properties remain conjectural, and we perhaps need a new approach to prove them --- we will address why computational techniques utilised in e.g. \cite{EO07} or \cite{KO22} are not easy to apply in the refined setting on a higher-genus curve.
+Some properties remain conjectural, and we perhaps need a new approach to prove them --- we will address why computational techniques utilised in the present paper, or in e.g. \cite{EO07,KO22}, are not easy to apply in the refined setting on a higher-genus curve.

 \emph{Topological recursion} has become an important research subject in both mathematics and physics.
 Although it originated from the study of matrix models \cite{CE05}, the formalism has been mathematically developed with more generalities in \cite{EO07,EO08,BE12,BS15}, and therefore, topological recursion is now applicable to a variety of enumerative problems far beyond matrix models.
 The list of applications includes semi-simple cohomological field theory invariants \cite{NS11,DOSS12,Mil12}, and notably the remodeling theorem \cite{BKMP07,BKMP08,EO12,FLZ16} for Gromov-Witten invariants of toric Calabi-Yau threefolds.
 Recently, an algebraic reformulation of topological recursion has been intensively studied with a new notion called \emph{Airy structures} \cite{KS17,ABCO17,BBCCN18,BCHORS19}, with the presence of a refinement parameter \cite{BBCC21,O21}.
 Topological recursion has also been utilised to construct so-called \emph{quantum curves} which are closely related to isomonodromy systems \cite{GS11,BE16,Iwa19}.
 There are many more influential works in topological recursion which we are not able to list due to length constraints, and we refer to the readers e.g. \cite{E14} and references therein for more achievements of topological recursion and related subjects.